Murder of Ben Wilson: Aftermath of the shooting

 At 12:37 PM local time, a call was placed to 911 for emergency assistance.
 It took paramedics forty minutes to arrive at the scene, and to further complicate matters Chicago emergency protocol in place forced the ambulance to take Wilson to the closest available hospital.
 That hospital, St. Bernard Hospital in the Englewood section, was not equipped to handle major trauma cases and thus Wilson was not able to be seen by a doctor for several hours.
 His condition progressively worsened during the hours that followed, which led his mother, Mary, to have her son taken off of life support.
 Early the next morning, November 21, Wilson died.

 The team's decision

 After word reached Simeon of the shooting, all of the members of the basketball team were called out of their classes and brought into the teachers' lounge where they were kept for the rest of that day.
 They were informed of their teammate's condition as it became available, with initial reports being positive but subsequent ones growing grimmer and grimmer as the hours wore on.
-Once they were informed that Wilson had died, his teammates were asked whether or not they wanted to go forward with their season opener, which was scheduled for later on against the team they defeated to win the state championship in 1984, Evanston Township; they won the game.
+Once they were informed that Wilson had died, his teammates were asked whether or not they wanted to go forward with their season opener, which was scheduled for later on that day against the team they defeated to win the state championship in 1984, Evanston Township; they won the game.